Online Catalogue

 1. Early Flowering Under Glass

-Early crops can be planted in January or February and, using heat, these will flower from May to July.
+Early crops can be planted in January or February and, using heat and controlled lighting, these will flower from May to July.
 Plants should be pinched out 10 - 14 days after planting.
 Remove the central growing point and leave approximately 4 - 5 leaves.
 At this time growth will be very fast, with just naturally occurring daytime temperatures.
 Be careful not to let temperatures get too high during the day, as this will lead to growth that is too tall.
+This method is not really practical for the amateur grower.

 2. Early Flowering Outdoors

 Plant outside from late April until June, once all danger of frost has gone.
 Plants should be about 30 - 45cms (12" - 18") apart.
 Normally, pinching out is carried out 2 - 3 weeks after planting and you should aim to allow 3 - 4 stems to develop per plant.
 If, at the time of pinching out, there is any sign of a terminal bud, it is essential to remove a large piece of the plant, sometimes over half.
-A hard stop will help avoid prematurely budded side-shoots.
-Successive plantings will extend the flowering period, but do not plant too late if your area is prone to early autumn frosts.
+A hard stop will also help avoid prematurely budded side-shoots.

 3. Flowering Under Cover